Plessey: Plessey Semiconductors Ltd

-Plessey continues to operate in the Roborough site with leading-edge 150mm and 200mm wafer processing facilities to undertake design, test and assembly of products, and a comprehensive suite of photonic characterisation and applications laboratories.
+Plessey continues to operate in the Roborough site with 150mm and 200mm wafer processing facilities to undertake design, test and assembly of products, and a suite of photonic characterisation and applications laboratories.

 Their original microLED product was an illuminator for display light engines (DMD and LCOS), which offered a 40% reduction in light engine size whilst delivering higher energy efficiency.
-They have now upgraded to full-field emissive microLED displays that combine very high-density RGB pixel arrays with high-performance CMOS backplanes to produce very high-brightness, low-power and high-frame-rate image sources.
-These are innovative products that are widely recognised within the industry with many accolades from prestigious electronics, engineering and display industry award programs, including: Elektra Awards 2017, British Engineering Excellence Awards 2017, National Technology Awards 2018, CES Innovation Awards 2019 and Electronics Industry Awards 2019.
+Later full-field emissive microLED displays combine high-density RGB pixel arrays with high-performance CMOS backplanes to produce high-brightness, low-power and high-frame-rate image sources.
+These innovative products have been recognised within the industry, receiving awards including the Elektra Awards 2017, British Engineering Excellence Awards 2017, National Technology Awards 2018, CES Innovation Awards 2019 and Electronics Industry Awards 2019.

-In March 2019, Plessey used their GaN-on-silicon technology, which natively emits blue, to innovatively engineer the early layers within the process to emit native green, opening more opportunities for markets such as military.
-Plessey also achieved the world's first GaN-on-silicon monolithic, wafer to wafer bonding, in May which was a massive breakthrough for not only the company but the industry.
+In March 2019, Plessey used their GaN-on-silicon technology, which natively emits blue, to engineer the early layers within the process to emit native green, opening more opportunities for markets such as military applications.
+Plessey also achieved the world's first GaN-on-silicon monolithic wafer-to-wafer bonding.

-In 2025, Plessey Semiconductors was acquired by Haylo Labs, using funding from Chinese AI smartglasses manufacturer Goertek Inc. The acquisition was given national security clearance after a review under the National Security and Investment Act 2021.
+In August 2025, Plessey Semiconductors was acquired by Haylo Labs, using funding from Chinese AI smartglasses manufacturer Goertek Inc. The acquisition was given national security clearance after a review under the National Security and Investment Act 2021.